-- 1.0.1 The individual or entity seeking Animal Welfare Approved status for their livestock must own and have management control of the animals. - 1.0.2 The individual or entity seeking Animal Welfare Approved status must produce a livestock product for sale or trade that is eligible to carry the Animal Welfare Approved seal.
+- 1.0.1 The individual or entity seeking AWA status for their livestock must own and have management control of the animals. - 1.0.2 The individual or entity seeking AWA status must produce a livestock product for sale or trade that is eligible to carry the AWA seal.

-Note: If the primary market is selling/trading livestock as pets, animals for 4H, FFA, show animals or pack animals or marketing meat from animals slaughtered at non-compliant slaughter facilities the farm cannot be Animal Welfare Approved.
+Note: If the primary market is selling/trading livestock as pets, animals for 4H, FFA, show animals or pack animals or marketing meat from animals slaughtered at non-compliant slaughter facilities the farm cannot be AWA.
 See also section 14.1 if the primary market is breeding animals.

-1.0.3 The Animal Welfare Approved Standards must be met for all the animals or birds of the species for which approval is sought.
-Farmers must not use "split" or "dual" systems, in which some animals or birds of one species are simultaneously kept in systems that do as well as systems that do not meet Animal Welfare Approved Standards.
+1.0.3 The AWA Standards must be met for all the animals or birds of the species for which use of the label is sought.
+Farmers using "split" or "dual" systems, in which some animals or birds of one species are simultaneously kept in systems that do not meet AWA Standards must have a plan that demonstrates clear separation and traceability of operations.
+The plan must address: